intel-analytics/ipex-llm/docs/mddocs/Quickstart/ragflow_quickstart.md

 #### `Max retries exceeded with url: /encodings/cl100k_base.tiktoken` while starting the RAGFlow service through Docker

-This is caused by network problem.
+This may caused by network problem.
+To resolve this, you could try to:

 1. Attach to the container by `docker exec -it ragflow-server /bin/bash`
 2. Set environment variables like `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` at the beginning of the `/ragflow/entrypoint.sh`.